<> <> <> <>

 Tirzepatide (otherwise known by the brand name Mounjaro) is a weight loss and type 2 diabetes medication that has recently gained attention.
 That's because it's both a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide 1 (GLP-1) receptor agonist medication — the first of its kind.

-As the first dual GIP and GLP-1 medication, tirzepatide is showing amazing weight loss results in clinical trials and clinical practice.
+As the first dual GIP and GLP-1 medication, tirzepatide is showing impressive weight loss results in clinical trials and clinical practice.

 So, what's the deal with tirzepatide and how does it work for weight loss and as a type 2 diabetes and obesity treatment?
 If you're looking to learn more about tirzepatide then we're diving deep into everything you need to know about this drug, how it works and whether Mounjaro is available in the UK.